Have you ever wanted to know if you could use Acrylic paint on fabric? I’ve answered this question and more with product details too.

 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This does not affect the price you pay.
 This disclosure statement refers to the rest of the Amazon links in this post.

 Can you use acrylic paint on fabric?

-What is Acrylic Paint fabric medium?
+What is fabric medium?

-Fabric medium is an additive (made of acrylic polymer) that you mix with acrylic paint that allows the paint more flexibility and adhesion.
 In a nutshell, it allows the paint to adhere better to materials like fabric and it allows it to be more moveable and bendable (like when wearing clothes).